-After his retirment, Grissom set up the Marquis Grissom Baseball Association, a non-profit organization whose aim is to teach baseball to undeprivileged kids aged 8 to 18 so that they can qualify for university scholarships.
+After his retirement, Grissom set up the Marquis Grissom Baseball Association, a non-profit organization whose aim is to teach baseball to underprivileged kids aged 8 to 18 so that they can qualify for university scholarships.
 He spent much of the money that remained from what he earned during his career in this project, and in 2009, he accepted a job as a coach for the Washington Nationals in order to help with paying the running costs of the Academy.
 He had already demonstrated his generosity by buying houses for each of his fourteen siblings and for his mother from his baseball earnings.
 One of his most important tasks with the Nationals was to work with young outfielder Lastings Milledge in order to help him fulfill his enormous potential, although that mission was ultimately crowned with failure.

 His brother, Antonio Grissom, played several seasons in the minors.

 "He doesn't think he can be thrown out, which is why he's the best base stealer in the game." - Tommy Harper